 Stress corrosion causes heat buildup, and higher resistance, that eventually causes the relay to fail.
 Depending on which relay fails, the headlight, accessories, or engine may be affected.
 Typically, these relays give some warning before failure by operating intermittently when warm/hot, but may operate normally when cold.
 These are the warning signs of pending failure, it's only a matter of time.
-Don't let J-Box failure leave you stranded - the dealers do not stock them and the cost exceeds $160.00 for a new one.
+Don't let J-Box failure leave you stranded - the dealers do not stock them and the cost can exceed $200.00 for a new one.

 NOTE: When sending your J-box for rebuilding; remove the cover, all fuses, the fuse pulling tool, fan fuse bracket and the rubber, damper strap.
 Send to the address on the Contact page.